Max Planck Institute for Human Development - Center for Adaptive Rationality

 What we offer:

 The Center for Adaptive Rationality is investigating various aspects of judgment and decision-making.
-We offer you the chance to participate in an international and interdisciplinary research team, in a project that focuses on developmental neuroscience.
-Research assistants will be involved in research using behavioral, computational and/or neuroscience methods to study the cognitive, social and/or developmental basis for decision making.
+We offer you the chance to participate in an international and interdisciplinary research team.
+Research interns will be involved in research using behavioral, computational and/or neuroscience methods to study the cognitive, affective, social and/or developmental basis for decision making.
+Interns can get first-hand experience and contribute to good scientific practice.
+An intern can contribute to a novel Research project and will acquire skills that are important for following a carrier in behavioral science.
 The Max Planck Society is committed to employing more individuals with disabilities and especially encourages qualified individuals to apply.
 The Max Planck Society seeks to increase the number of women in those areas where they are underrepresented and therefore explicitly encourages women to apply.

 How to apply: